 For full details about the long-term visa offering, please read our article here: www.franklegaltax.com/thailand-to-offer-10-year-visas-targeting-wealthy-foreigners/

 The visa targets four groups of foreigners, their partners, and at most four children who are 20 years old or younger.
 Included in the scheme are high-income individuals, foreign pensioners, people who wish to conduct their work in Thailand, and experts from specialist fields.

-Based on the revised guidelines, groups included in the scheme, such as pensioners and wealthy foreigners, are required to hold insurance coverage that is at least US$50,000, which will cover medical fees, and is valid for at least ten months, or they may show a social security certificate that covers the individual’s medical expenses while residing in Thailand.
+Based on the revised guidelines and in our experience, groups included in the scheme, such as pensioners and wealthy foreigners, are required to hold insurance coverage that is at least US$50,000, which will cover medical fees, and is valid for at least ten months, or they may show a social security certificate that covers the individual’s medical expenses while residing in Thailand.
 Alternatively, the applicant may use a cash deposit of at least US$100,000 that has been held in a domestic or a foreign bank account for 12 months prior to applying for the visa.